solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 ## Geodesic distances, lines and great circles

-One of the key things to take into account, when developing map applications, is distortion that is affected by the map projections.
+One of the key things to take into account, when developing map applications, is distortion that is affected by various map projections.
 Distortion is result of the calculation where the round 3D ball is projected into the 2D plane.
 For example, when looking the WebMercator map, it seems that the direct route between Helsinki and Los Angeles goes over the Atlantic ocean.
 In a real world, the shortest route on the earth surface goes over the Greenland.
 The shortest route is called by **geodesic distance**.
 When drawing lines and circles on the earth surface we are talking about **Geodesic lines** and **Great circles**.

 So, when I should worry about geodesic distortion?
-It depends quite a lot about the requirements.
-Distortion should be take into account when it is required to draw lines and areas to the earth surface or make GIS analysis.
+It depend on quite a lot about the requirements.
+Distortion should be taken into account when it is required to draw lines and areas to the earth surface or make a GIS analysis.
 Distortion begins to appear when the distance is longer than few kilometers - let's say that areas bigger than cities.

 ![](/img/gis-coordinate-systems/geodesic_distance.png)

-Above picture presents the shortest distance from Helsinki to California on the WebMercator map.
+The picture above presents the shortest distance from Helsinki to California on the WebMercator map.
 As we can see, it is not a straight line - it is a **geodesic line**.
 Geodesic lines can be drawn for example by the web map APIs.
 Google maps and ArcGIS APIs does it out of the box.
 Leaflet requires a plugin component.
 This picture is drawn by the Leaflet with the plugin *Leaflet.Geodesic*.

 ![](/img/gis-coordinate-systems/geodesic_rect_fin_qgis.png "Basemap: Esri Topo, Esri, USGS, National Land Survey of Finland, Esri, HERE, Garmin, FAO, NOAA, USGS")
 *Distortion over the Finland.
 The orange filled rectangle is planar and the curved lines are geodesic.
 This picture is drawn by QGIS.*